 What really set this experience apart, however, was the competition.
 We raced against another America’s Cup boat (True North, from Canada) under standard regatta regulations, giving us a wee taste of the adrenaline of an actual race.

 The only danger with this experience is that it may make you want to take sailing lessons and rent your own sailboat to go around the Caribbean.
 Not that we speak from experience or anything…

 How to do it: The 12-Metre Challenge is located at Bobby’s Marina, Philipsburg.
-You can book through their site or by email.
+You can book this experience here.
 Note: Cruise ship passengers must book through their cruise line.
 Cost: $$ Disclosure: This experience was provided to us as media.